calebikhuohon/stripe-sync/NOTES.md

 # Billing Experience Overview

-In developing the billing system for Fly.io, the overarching goal was to prioritize the needs of our users.
+The overarching goal was to prioritize the needs of our users.
 This involved ensuring the billing experience is seamless, predictable, and transparent.
 Here's a deep dive into my approach:

 ## Technical Architecture